kushalkolar/MESmerize/docs/source/user_guides/viewer/modules/cnmf.rst

 .. note:: The parameters used for CNMF are stored in the work environment of the viewer and this log is carried over and saved in *Project Samples* as well.
 To see the parameters that were used for CNMF in the viewer, execute ``get_workEnv().history_trace`` in the viewer console and look for the 'cnmf' entry.

+.. warning:: Importing several *thousands* of ROIs into the Viewer can take 15-30 minutes.
+You will be able to track the progress of the import in the Viewer Window's status bar.

 Script usage
 ============